 - Fleshing Out Your Speech.

 - Putting It All Together.

 - Being Prepared For Your Speech.

 - Handling Difficult Questions And Answers.

 Below is the list of course content of our Public Speaking Skill training course

 Public Speaking Course – Part 1

-Holding the attention of an audience and speaking to what interests them is the most important thing about any public speech.
-It is not merely about what you say, but also how you say it.
-If you have a message you wish to get across, then think of how that message will communicate itself best to the audience you are speaking to.
+Keeping the attention of an audience and addressing to what interests them is the most significant thing about any public speech.
+It is not solely about what the speaker says, but also how they say it.
+If the speaker has a message they want to get across, then think of how that message will communicate itself entirely to the audience they are speaking to.

-- Preparing for a speech should begin with considering the wants and needs of the audience.
-What are they interested in?
+- Preparing for a speech should start with considering the wants and needs of the audience.
+What is the audience interested in?
 What do they care about?